cole-easton/take-home-assessment/documentation.md

 This invalidates the data currently being used by `components/TransactionList.tsx`, and forces it to query the database again.

 #### Testing
 Before this change, newly created transactions would not appear in my account.
-Sometimes, switching back and forth between accounts could make them appear, but the only way I could make it work with certainly was to log out and then back in again.
+Sometimes, switching back and forth between accounts could make them appear, but the only way I could make it work with certainty was to log out and then back in again.
 After the change, new transactions appear immediately when funding the account.

 ### Ticket PERF-407: Performance Degradation